juliolynn/mqtt_hivemq_example/README.md

 pip install python-dotenv
 ```

-(Optiona) Run ngrok to be able to connect from outside of the local network
+(Optional) Run ngrok to be able to connect from outside of the local network
 ```
 ngrok tcp 1883
 ```